Fractured Aquifer Testing (NT)

 Detailed methods of pumping test analysis, such as DP_LAQ, involve successive calculations of drawdown in hypothetical wells and aquifers with trial values of fractured aquifer properties, inter-fracture rock properties. and pumped well skin.
 The parameters describing these properties are adjusted until the calculated drawdown in the pumped well and observation wells approximates (matches) the actual drawdowns.
 This match yields estimated values of the aquifer parameters (such as transmissivity and storativity), fracture skin effect, and inter-fracture rock properties (matrix hydraulic conductivity and specific storage coefficient).

 Figure 1 is an example of a DP_LAQ "match" between calculated drawdowns and actual drawdowns in two observation wells in a fractured limestone aquifer where the fractures have been enlarged when groundwater moving through the fractures dissolved some of the limestone to form fissures.
 The matched curves include one for an observation well that penetrated fissures (ZS13), and one for an observation well that only penetrated rock with no fissures (ZS-1).
 This is an especially challenging situation, and DP_LAQ performed fairly well.
-Considerable professional knowledge of mathematics, computer software, groundwater hydrology, and water well technology is needed for effective use of this advanced pumping test analysis software.
+However, as discussed on the technical page, the observed and calculated curves depart significantly after the 16 hours shown in Figure 1.
+This departure illustrates the effect of areal variability of hydraulic properties of the fractured aquifer system on pumping test results.
+Due to this variability, pumping tests in a fractured aquifer may only yield useful values for properties (like permeability) of the aquifer near the well and possibly yield indications of the nature of the change in properties farther from the well.
+It is unsafe to extrapolate a fractured aquifer pumping test water level trend into the future.
+Suitable allowance for uncertainty in such extrapolation should be made.
+The cost-effectiveness of using computer modeling methods (e.g. MODFLOW) that can use data from surrounding wells to include the effect of variability of the fractured aquifer system should be considered.
+Considerable professional knowledge of mathematics, computer software, groundwater hydrology, and water well technology is needed for effective use of advanced pumping test analysis software such as DP_LAQ and modeling techniques such as MODFLOW.

 Figure 1.
 Example of DP_LAQ curve matching.